Students whose preferred names do not match their state-issued identification may have their preferred name on the following items:

 Students who acquire a new social security card with their new name can submit it to the records office with a Name Change Form.
-This form can be found at the link in the previous sentence and on the Registrar's Office web page (select Student Forms and then select Name Change Form).

 Depending on the state in which you live, acquiring a passport with your preferred name and/or gender marker may be easier than acquiring a state-issued identification document.
 The U.S. Department of State has a guide for "Gender Reassignment Applicants."

-If you already have a passport and you have your name legally changed by the court, you will need to update your passport.
+If you already have a passport and you have had your name legally changed by the court, you will need to update your passport.
 Follow these guidelines for changing or correcting a passport.

 Getting a new social security card (a resource from the National Center for Transgender Equality)